RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation: Experiment

 In surface normal estimation via refractive flow, the RFNet and the F2Net can be optimized jointly or separately.
-Recall that in a separate manner, we use $\mathcal{L}_{flow}$ for refractive flow and $\mathcal{L}_{norm}$ for surface normal.
-In a joint manner, we use $\mathcal{L} = \alpha \mathcal{L}_{flow} + \mathcal{L}_{norm}$ as the final loss. $\alpha$ is the coefficient to balance the two terms.
+Recall that separately, we use $\mathcal{L}_{flow}$ for refractive flow and $\mathcal{L}_{norm}$ for surface normal.
+In the joint manner, we use $\mathcal{L} = \alpha \mathcal{L}_{flow} + \mathcal{L}_{norm}$ as the final loss. $\alpha$ is the coefficient to balance the two terms.
 Here, we quantitatively evaluate the effectiveness of joint optimization of RFNet and F2Net.
-The networks are trained and tested on our synthetic dataset.
-Due to the limited space, we only report the mean error and $\theta_{11.25}$.
-In Table~\ref{tab:ablation}, results show that the joint optimization with $\alpha=0.1$ works the best.
+The networks are trained and tested on the synthetic dataset.
+Table~\ref{tab:ablation_joint_optimization} shows the joint optimization (denoted by End2End) can significantly boost the performance, compared with the separate optimization.
+Further, we also analyze the effects of different values of $\alpha$.
+We vary the value of $\alpha$ from $0.001$ to $1.5$ in the log scale.
+Results show that we can slightly benefit from tuning this parameter and $\alpha=0.01$ is the best.